kennycason/kennycason/posts/2023-06-27-war-strategy-board-game.markdown

 ### Scoring of Pieces

 Here's a sample scoring for each piece.
-However, note that this has not been tested and is based on my qualiti
+However, note that this has not been tested and is meant to serve as a starting point.

 | &nbsp;Piece&nbsp; | &nbsp;Score&nbsp; |
 |-------------|--------|